 More About CBT

-CBT is a talking therapy, like counselling, which means we talk together about the issues troubling you in a friendly, non-judgemental and open way.
+CBT is a talking therapy, similar to counselling, but different in approach as it is structured.
 It is focussed on helping you overcome troubling thoughts or feelings and helps with a wide range of problems; emotional issues from anxiety to grief, disorders from OCD to insomnia, relationship issues from conflict to guilt or self-development issues like self-esteem and breaking habits.

 It is a structured and pragmatic process, used in the NHS and recommended by NICE, which helps you identify what is causing an issue and then resolve it through making practical changes.